-Join Alexander Zanfir for an in-depth discussion in this video Creating a custom promise, part of Up and Running with Node.js.
+Join Alexander Zanfir for an in-depth discussion in this video Creating a custom promise, part of Learning Node.js.

 - We learned how promises can help clean up your code,…but how do they actually work?…In the last example,…we auto-generated promises from the file system package.…This time let's create our own.…We'll start by creating a new file for this exercise.…And we'll call is promise demo.js…For this example I wont be using bluebird…since it's very simple.…And instead I'll be using the native promise library.…This promise library does not need a require.…And it has the same functionality…for creating your own promises as bluebird.…